biopython/biopython/DEPRECATED.rst

 Bio.Align.FormatConvert
 -----------------------
 Declared obsolete in Release 1.48, deprecated in Release 1.51, and removed in Release 1.55 final.
-Please use Bio.AlignIO or the Alignment object's format method instead.
+Instead, please use Bio.AlignIO or call the format built-in function on the Alignment object.

 Bio.Emboss.Primer
 -----------------